juji-io/site/blog/how-to-select-a-chatbot-platform-powered-by-generative-ai.md

 ### 1. Q﻿uestion-Answering Chatbots (QA Chatbots)

 The main task for these chatbots is to answer user questions based on public and/or proprietary information.
 For example, universities may use a chatbot on their website to answer student questions about learning programs (see Image 1.1 below), or hospitals may use a chatbot in their mobile app to answer patient questions on medical services.
-Very similar to the behavior of ChatGPT, this type of chatbot is typically driven by user questions and assumes that all questions can be answered in a SINGLE response,. which is not the case in many real-world applications.
+Very similar to the behavior of ChatGPT, this type of chatbot is typically driven by user questions and assumes that all questions can be answered in a SINGLE response, which is not the case in many real-world applications.

 ![An example QA chatbot](/assets/uploads/choose_platform_1.1.png "Image 1.1")